cimt-ag/data_vault_pipelinedescription/documentation/data_mapping_taxonomie.md

 - Identification of an object
 - Attribution or Measure of an object
 - relation between objects (might be “self” relating, hierarchical)
-- Attribution or Measure of a relation
+- Attribution or Measure in a relation

 *Note: The data vault main stereotypes map to this classification as follows.  hub=object / link=relation / satellite=attribution.*

-*2nd Note: data that is stored in key columns of degenerated link is also an identification type, since it is needed to identify attributes, that are attached by the satellite*
+*2nd Note: data that is stored in dependent child key columns of a link is also an identification type, since it is needed to identify attributes, that are attached with the satellite*

 # Basic Taxonomy
 The basic taxonomy describes the following possibilities, how fields can be **part of the same row**

+- There must be at least one set of fields to describe the objects.
-- There must be one, but might be multiple sets of fields to describe objects of the same class (e.g. a child and its parent)
+- There might be multiple sets of fields to describe objects of the same class (e.g. a child and its parent)
 - There might be multiple relations between the same partners corresponding to different roles/responsibilities in the relation (e.g. driver of a car and the owner of a car)

-### M1 Single main object only with content
+### M1 Single main object with content only
 The source row contains

-- 1 set of fields with the business key
+- 1 set of fields with the business key of object A
-- 1 set of fields with content
+- 1 set of fields with content of object A

 ![m1 mapping](./images/source_mapping_m1.drawio.png)

+Example source: Table with product data

 ### M1E1 Single main object with partner relation
 The source row contains